alexcasalboni/kinesis-streams-fan-out-kinesis-analytics/README.md

 You could implement the fan-out with AWS Lambda (great resource [here](https://github.com/awslabs/aws-lambda-fanout)), but you'd have to deal with API calls and retry issues yourself to avoid duplicated events across output channels.

-This repository is a reference architecture to **solve this problem with Kinesis Analytics**, which can stream data from an input Kinesis Stream to multiple out Kinesis Streams (or Kinesis Firehose delivery streams).
+This repository is a reference architecture to **solve the fan-out problem with Kinesis Analytics**, which can stream data from an input Kinesis Stream to multiple out Kinesis Streams (or Kinesis Firehose delivery streams).

 ![kinesis-analytics](https://docs.aws.amazon.com/kinesisanalytics/latest/dev/images/kinesis-app.png)